Zyprexa Relprevv (injection)

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.

-Get emergency medical help if you have any of these signs of an allergic reaction to Aceon: hives; severe stomach pain, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Zyprexa Relprevv: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 twitching or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs;

 signs of dehydration--if you feel very thirsty or hot, are unable to urinate, and have heavy sweating or hot and dry skin;